matiasscuppa/ESP32-NMEA-Link/README.md

 ### 🔒 Notes / Limitations

-UI is served over HTTP (not HTTPS) for simplicity on the ESP32.
+- UI is served over HTTP (not HTTPS) for simplicity on the ESP32.

-Captive portal behavior depends on the client OS (may not always auto-open).
+- Captive portal behavior depends on the client OS (might not always auto-open).

-mDNS support varies by OS.
+- mDNS support varies by OS.

 ---

 ### 🗺️ Roadmap

-Persist configuration (NVS).
+- Persist configuration (NVS).

-Web OTA.
+- Web OTA.

-Export/Import templates.
+- Export/Import templates.

-Static assets (minified/gzip).
+- Static assets (minified/gzip).

-Unified language selector with more locales.
+- Unified language selector with more locales.

 ---